pippinbarr/cart253/topics/events/keyboard-events.md

 # Keyboard events {

-Along with the mouse, the keyboard is the other all-powerful way that people tend to interact with their computers.
+Along with the mouse, the keyboard is the other most common way that people tend to interact with their computers.
 It is a *whole lot of buttons*!
 Pressing buttons is fun!
 Let's learn how to make our programs respond to the keyboard using events.

 ## In this module